EGR304-2025-F-211/EGR304-2025-F-211.github.io/docs/04-Product-Requirements.md

 3. **Interactivity & User Experience**
       * 3.1 The product shall be straightforward and simple to operate
-      * 3.2 The product shall have...
+      * 3.2 The product shall have indicators for power and operation
-      * 3.3 The product shall have visual feedback for clarity (change)
+      * 3.3 The product shall come packaged with a user manual

 5. **Customization**
       * 5.1 The product shall have different modes of operation